algorithmica-org/algorithmica/content/english/hpc/arithmetic/newton.md

 x_{i+1} = x_i - \frac{f(x_i)}{f'(x_i)}
 $$

-Newton's method is very important: it is the basis of most optimization solvers in science and engineering.
+Newton's method is very important: it is the basis of a wide range of optimization solvers in science and engineering.

 ### Square Root